airbrake/pybrake/README.md

     notice = future.result()
 ```

-By default `notify` sends errors asynchronously using `ThreadPoolExecutor` and returning a `concurrent.futures.Future`, but synchronous API is also available:
+By default `notify` sends errors asynchronously using `ThreadPoolExecutor` and returns a `concurrent.futures.Future`, but synchronous API is also available:

 ```python
 notice = notifier.notify_sync(err)